-Glenfinnan Viaduct is a railway viaduct on the West Highland Line in Glenfinnan, Lochaber, Highland, Scotland.
+The Glenfinnan Viaduct is a railway viaduct on the West Highland Line in Glenfinnan, Inverness-shire, Scotland.
 Located at the top of Loch Shiel in the West Highlands of Scotland, the viaduct overlooks the Glenfinnan Monument and the waters of Loch Shiel.ConstructionThe Glenfinnan Viaduct, however, was complete enough by October 1898 to be used to transport materials across the valley.
-It was built at a cost of.A legend long-established attached to the Glenfinnan Viaduct was that a horse had fallen into one of the piers during construction in 1898 or 1899.
+It was built at a cost of.A long-established legend attached to the Glenfinnan Viaduct was that a horse had fallen into one of the piers during construction in 1898 or 1899.
 In 1987, Professor Roland Paxton failed to find evidence of a horse at Glenfinnan using a fisheye camera inserted into boreholes in the only two piers large enough to accommodate a horse.
 In 1997, on the basis of local hearsay, he investigated the Loch nan Uamh Viaduct by the same method but found the piers to be full of rubble.
 Using scanning technology in 2001, the remains of the horse and cart were found at Loch nan Uamh, within the large central pylon.DesignThe viaduct is built from mass concrete, and has 21 semicircular spans of.
 It is the longest concrete railway bridge in Scotland at, and crosses the River Finnan at a height of.
 The West Highland Line it carries is single track, and the viaduct is wide between the parapets.
-The viaduct is built on a curve of.Plan to see Glenfinnan Viaduct and other attractions that appeal to you using our Glenfinnan vacation trip planner.
+The viaduct is built on a curve of.By using our Glenfinnan online itinerary planner , you can arrange your visit to Glenfinnan Viaduct and other attractions in Glenfinnan.

 Unable to display map at this time.
 Please try again later.